Alpine’s Oakes on Renault call: ‘I just want the best engine’

 "It's a very emotional subject," he acknowledged.
 "This decision is the result of months and months of observations.

 "I would first of all like to say that I admire the commitment and tenacity of the people at Viry-Châtillon.
-I know they will tomorrow imprint this state of mind in the forthcoming projects.
+I know they will tomorrow imprint this state of mind in the upcoming projects.

 "They are optimistic, and that's good news.
 I don't like to see them so disappointed with this decision, but unfortunately, in my job, I can't think like a fan.